Best Perennials To Plant In June

 This helps peonies avoid their only serious disease problem: botrytis.
 Like other fungal diseases, botrytis is present in most soils.

-Plant peonies in the fall.
-Herbaceous peonies do best in Hardiness Zones 3 to 8.
-This is because winter temperatures are cold enough to encourage bud formation.
+Herbaceous peonies do best in Hardiness Zones 3 to 8 because winter temperatures are cold enough to encourage bud formation.

 Roses (Rosa):

-Roses are one of the oldest flowers.
+Roses, like this pink one, are one of the best perennials to plant in June.
 There are over 150 species of roses, including shrubs, climbers, and ground covers.

 There are more than 150 species of roses, including shrubs, climbers, and ground covers.